papiodesu/leptos_book/src/reactivity/14_create_effect.md

 });
 ```

-If "use_last」 is 「true」, effect should rerun whenever 「first」, 「last」, or 「use_last」 changes.
-But if I toggle 「use_last」 to 「false」, a change in 「last」 will never cause the full name to change.
-In fact, 「last」 will be removed from the dependency list until 「use_last」 toggles again.
-This saves us from sending multiple unnecessary requests to the API if I change 「last」 multiple times while 「use_last」 is still 「false".
+If "use_last" is "true", effect should rerun whenever "first", "last", or "use_last" changes.
+But if I toggle "use_last" to "false", a change in "last" will never cause the full name to change.
+In fact, "last" will be removed from the dependency list until "use_last" toggles again.
+This saves us from sending multiple unnecessary requests to the API if I change "last" multiple times while "use_last" is still "false".

 ## To create an effect, or not to create an effect?